COVID-19: As Cases Increase, Here's Latest Breakdown In Ulster, Sullivan Counties

-Ulster and Sullivan counties continue to see a surge in new COVID-19 cases as the numbers across the state continue to spike.
+Like the rest of the region, state, and country, Ulster and Sullivan counties have seen a surge in new COVID-19 cases as the virus continues its rapid spread.

-In Ulster County, the state Department of Health was reporting that there were 19 new cases reported, with three in Sullivan County as a statewide trend of new COVID-19 cases continues.
+In Ulster County, the state Department of Health was reporting that there were 23 new cases reported, with eight in Sullivan County as a statewide trend of new COVID-19 cases continues.

-There are now 310 active COVID-19 cases in Ulster, with 106 in Sullivan, both among the highest numbers in the area since June.
+There are now 337 active COVID-19 cases in Ulster, up from 310 earlier in the week, with 100 in Sullivan, both among the highest numbers in the area since the summer.

 Ulster has reported 98 COVID-19 fatalities, while there have been 51 virus-related deaths in Sullivan, with none in the past two weeks.